IJR758/IJR758/README.md

-- 👋 Hi, I’m @IJR758
+- 👋 Hi, I’m @IJR
-- 👀 I’m interested in info tech and cyber security
+- 👀 I have a strong passion and great interest in the Info Tech/Cyber security field
-- 🌱 I’m currently learning about AWS infrastructure, Linux and Python
+- 🌱 My current learning path is now focused on Amazon Web Services (CP and SA), Linux and Python.
-- 💞️ I’m looking to collaborate with other new people to GitHub and coding with python
+- 💞️ I’m looking to collaborate with new people from all levels but especially those new working on their Linux and Python skills.
 - 📫 You can reach me at https://www.linkedin.com/in/ithan-remy-602a181a1/

 <!---